 Denise received her MFA from the University of Waterloo.
 She is an Interdisciplinary Artist focusing on the psychological dimensions of familiar objects and environmental spaces.
 Denise’s practice hybridizes disciplines of print, installation, art intervention, sculpture, audio, video, photography and participatory experiences.
 Her conceptual concerns investigate the applied nature of perception, meaning and belief, while exploring the potential of social economies, the prosthetic use of objects, and the semiotics of language, text and dialogue.

-Tracy received her MFA from Concordia University.
-She is an artist and filmmaker working with text, video, installation and the internet.
-Using the moving-image within immersive contexts her research focus is the affective relationship between bodies and mediums, both as conduits and networks, embodied and entangled, hosting the currents and maelstroms of feeling.
+Tracy is an artist and filmmaker working with text, video, installation and the internet.
+She received her MFA from Concordia University.
+Using the moving-image within immersive contexts, her research focus is the affective relationship between bodies and mediums, both as conduits and networks, embodied and entangled, hosting the currents and maelstroms of feeling.
 Tracy’s work has been exhibited nationally and screened at festivals internationally.

 Timothy received his MFA from the University of Waterloo and his undergraduate degree from the University of Toronto.
 He is an interdisciplinary Artist, integrating philosophy and psychology within his practice.
 He has exhibited nationally (e.g., Malaspina Printmakers in Vancouver, SNAP in Edmonton and Art Mur in Montreal) and recently was part of Literaturfest Luzern in Switzerland.
 In 2018 he was awarded a Governor General’s Academic Gold Medal for his graduate work.